buddycloud/buddycloud-android-sdk/README.md

 ## Set-up

- 1. Create a Coinbase account and Register an App
- 2. `git clone git@github.com:buddycloud/buddycloud-android-sdk.git`
+1. `git clone git@github.com:buddycloud/buddycloud-android-sdk.git`
- 3. Import the code into your Android Workspace: File > Import... > Android > Existing Code into Android Workspace
+2. Import the code into your Android Workspace: File > Import... > Android > Existing Code into Android Workspace
- 4. Add the Buddycloud project as a library project to the App that you wish to Buddycloud enable: Properties > Android > Library > Add
+3. Add the Buddycloud project as a library project to the App that you wish to Buddycloud enable: Properties > Android > Library > Add
- 5. Add the following two lines of code in your manifest file
+4. Add the following two lines of code in your manifest file

 ```xml
 <activity android:name="com.buddycloud.sdk......"